 Following Notice to Proceed, all documents for this Contract will be managed in [Doc Express®], unless otherwise allowed or directed by the Engineer.
 Following Notice to Proceed, the Contractor shall use [Doc Express®] to submit documents to the Agency, and the Agency will use [Doc Express®] to submit documents to the Contractor.

-The Contractor shall comply with naming conventions, drawer structure, and other [Doc Express®] instructions as specified in the ODOT [Doc Express®] User Guide for Construction Contractors, as may be revised from time to time and available from the Engineer.
+The Contractor shall comply with naming conventions, drawer structure, and other [Doc Express®] instructions as specified in the Agency [Doc Express®] User Guide for Construction Contractors, as may be revised from time to time and available from the Engineer.

 The Contractor shall provide all Subcontractors, Suppliers, vendors, and any other third parties receiving payment from the Contractor or any Subcontractor, Supplier, vendor, or any other third party, with read-only access to the [Doc Express®] drawer that contains payment documents from the Agency and the Contractor.
 The Contractor may provide Subcontractors, Suppliers, vendors, and any other third parties receiving payment from the Contractor or any Subcontractor, Supplier, vendor or other third party with read-only access to other [Doc Express®] drawers at the Contractor’s discretion.
 The Contractor shall not grant write access to Subcontractors, Suppliers, vendors or any other third parties or their respective officers, employees or agents.